Rajah Caruth Bio

-Rajah Kirby Caruth, born on June 11, 2002, is an American professional stock car racing driver competing full-time in the NASCAR O’Reilly Auto Parts Series.
-He drives the No. 88 Chevrolet Camaro SS for JR Motorsports and the No. 32 Chevrolet Camaro SS for Jordan Anderson Racing.
-Caruth is recognized as the first Caribbean-American driver to win at Tri-County Motor Speedway and has made significant strides in multiple racing series while promoting diversity in motorsports.
+Rajah Kirby Caruth, born on June 11, 2002, in Atlanta, Georgia, is an American professional stock car racing driver.
+He competes full-time in the NASCAR O’Reilly Auto Parts Series, driving the No. 88 Chevrolet Camaro SS for JR Motorsports and the No. 32 Chevrolet Camaro SS for Jordan Anderson Racing.
+Caruth is also a part-time driver in the NASCAR Craftsman Truck Series with Spire Motorsports, where he pilots the No. 7 Chevrolet Silverado RST.
+Known for breaking barriers in motorsports, he became the first Caribbean-American driver to win at Tri-County Motor Speedway and only the third African-American driver to win in one of NASCAR’s three national series.

 Early Life and Background